Alcoholic hallucinosis

 Alcoholic hallucinosis is a complication of alcohol misuse in people with alcohol use disorder.
 It can occur during acute intoxication or withdrawal with the potential of having delirium tremens.
 Alcohol hallucinosis is a rather uncommon alcohol-induced psychotic disorder almost exclusively seen in chronic alcoholics who have many consecutive years of severe and heavy drinking during their lifetime.
 Alcoholic hallucinosis develops about 12 to 24 hours after the heavy drinking stops suddenly, and can last for days.
 It involves auditory and visual hallucinations, most commonly accusatory or threatening voices.
 The risk of developing alcoholic hallucinosis is increased by long-term heavy alcohol abuse and the use of other drugs.
 Descriptions of the condition date back to at least 1907.

 Signs and symptoms

 There are many symptoms that could possibly occur before the hallucinations begin.
-Symptoms include headache, dizziness, irritability, insomnia, and indisposition.
+Symptoms include headache, nausea, dizziness, irritability, insomnia, and indisposition.
 Typically, alcoholic hallucinosis has a sudden onset.

 Cause

 The cause of alcoholic hallucinosis is unclear.
 It seems to be highly related to the presence of dopamine in the limbic system with the possibility of other systems.